A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Background

-Since the early days of CFD, many researchers have used it solely or in conjunction with experiments to analyze and optimize Cross-Flow turbine performance.
-Choi et al. used CFD extensively to analyze the effect of various parameters, as well as nozzle shape, draft tube and air layer on the performance of Cross-Flow turbine \cite{Choi1, Choi2, Choi3, Kokubu1, Chen1}.
-De Andrade et al. investigated internal flow characteristics in a Cross-Flow turbine numerically \cite{De Andrade}.
-Sammartano et al. used a transient model to analyze the behavior of a Cross-Flow turbine, investigate the effect of rotor shaft on turbine performance and optimize various parameters such as rotational speed, number of blades and diameter ratio.
-They further validated their results experimentally \cite{Sammartano1, Sammartano2, Sammartano3, Sinagra1, Sinagra2}.
-Yassen used CFD to optimize various parameters, including number of blades, diameter ratio, angle of attack, admission angle, and blade and nozzle profiles \cite{Yassen}, while Adhikari et al. studied the occurrence of cavitation using CFD \cite{Adhikari}.
+In recent years many researchers have used CFD alone or along with experiments to analyze and optimize Cross-Flow turbine's performance.
+Choi et al. used CFD extensively to analyze the effect of various parameters as well as nozzle shape, draft tube, and air layer on the turbine's performance \cite{Choi1, Choi2, Choi3, Kokubu1, Chen1}.
+De Andrade et al. investigated internal flow characteristics of a Cross-Flow turbine numerically \cite{DeAndrade}.
+Sammartano et al. used a transient model to analyze the behavior of a Cross-Flow turbine, investigated the effect of runner shaft on turbine performance, and optimized various parameters such as rotational speed, diameter ratio, and the number of blades.
+They further validated their results experimentally and investigated the use of Cross-Flow turbines in hydraulic power plants \cite{Sammartano1, Sammartano2, Sammartano3, Sinagra1, Sinagra2, Sammartano4, Sammartano5}.
+Yassen and Adhikari et al. used CFD to optimize various turbine parameters and geometry profiles \cite{Yassen, Adhikari1, Adhikari2, Adhikari3, Adhikari4, Adhikari5}, while Woldemariam et al. employed a hybrid numerical simulation-based approach to improve the performance of the turbine \cite{Woldemariam1, Woldemariam2, Woldemariam3}.
+Finally, Leguizamon and Avellan introduced a design methodology for Cross-Flow turbines under the constraints imposed by the discrete set of dimensions available for commercial steel pipes \cite{Leguizamon}.

-\autoref{Table1} summarizes results of previous studies on the Cross-Flow turbine and contains values of turbine parameters used or optimized in each study.
-A - mark indicates the information has not been mentioned in the respective research.
-Also, ``theo'' represents a theoretical, ``con'' a conceptual, ``num'' a numerical, and ``exp'' an experimental study.